 .
 The victory of the BJP

-in the 2014 general election can be seen as an important milestone in the Hindutva project
+in the 2014 and 2019 general elections can be seen as an important milestone in the Hindutva project

 • Hindu Nationalism: A Reader